HL7/US-Core/input/pagecontent/vitals-write.md

 #### Observation Elements

 `meta.tag`
-- Client - When writing patient-mediated data into the server, provider-facing apps **SHALL** include a `Meta.tag` with a system of `http://hl7.org/fhir/us/core/CodeSystem/us-core-tags` and a value of `patient-supplied` to indicate that the data was supplied by a patient or patient designee (such as a parent or spouse) rather than by a healthcare provider.
+- Client - When writing patient-mediated data into the Server, provider-facing apps **SHALL** include a `Meta.tag` with a system of `http://hl7.org/fhir/us/core/CodeSystem/us-core-tags` and a value of `patient-supplied` to indicate that the data was supplied by a patient or patient designee (such as a parent or spouse) rather than by a healthcare provider.
 - Server - Systems **SHALL** associate the `patient-supplied` tag with vital signs provided by a patient written through this API, and **MAY** associate the tag with vital signs supplied by a patient regardless of how they arrive in the system.
 Provider-facing apps writing data supplied by a patient **SHALL** include this tag in the submitted Observation resources.
-The server **MAY** subsequently dissociate the tag from the data through an explicit reconciliation process.
+The Server **MAY** subsequently dissociate the tag from the data through an explicit reconciliation process.

 <div class="stu-note" markdown="1">
 An alternate way to tag any patient-generated data would be to use the  code "PATAST" in the `meta.security` element of the resource: